Hit of the Century music poll enters final stage | Radio Prague

 Pop music faithfully reflects the history of a country, and, as you may have noticed, our hits from the 1930s, 50s and 60s have nothing in common at all.
 Now, thanks to your vote, we will know which period was really the „Golden Era" of Czech pop music.

 At this stage twelve songs that have received the most votes from you will advance to the semi-finals.
-On June 3 we started voting on the best songs of the 1918-67 period, a week later we will choose the hits from the years 1968-2017.
+On June 3 we will start voting on the best songs of the 1918-67period, a week later we will choose the hits from the years 1968-2017.
 Voting in the final will start on June 24th on radio.cz.

 Ten participants in the voting, drawn in a lottery, will receive a CD with recordings of the best hits in a new arrangement.
 The release of the CD is planned for October of this year.